PREDICTION

 “Look carefully.
 This is the same spot which Ruby pointed to while mentioning about the lord’s vehicle.”

 Rita was absolutely right.
-The vehicles have left but we were still standing at the same spot marked by Ruby as the place for Lord’s arrival to pick her up.
+The vehicles had left but we were still standing at the same spot marked by Ruby as the place for Lord’s arrival to pick her up.

 I was confused about entire sequence of events, the parking spot, and looks of the police officer.
 But I was happy that she didn’t go back to India.